holon-platform/holon-vaadin-flow-demo/README.md

-# Holon platform Vaadin Flow demo application: Bakery online store
+# Holon platform Vaadin Flow demo application: Bakery online store (with Vaadin AppLayout component)

-_This is a demo project built with the [Holon Platform](https://holon-platform.com)._
+_This is a demo project built with the [Holon Platform](https://holon-platform.com).
+In this branch we decided to use the [Vaadin AppLayout component](https://vaadin.com/components/vaadin-app-layout) wich provides a common application layout structure built of a logo, a menu bar and the page contents._

 ## Description